 Finding the right resources to fit your needs can be difficult, especially if you’re in a brand-new town and campus.
 TRU’s Manager of Gender and Sexual Diversity, Noah Fischer, is working towards making resources more accessible to TRU’s queer-identifying students.

 Fischer will organize several resource tables for LGBTQ2IA+ students in collaboration with TRU’s Wellness Centre every month.
 The most recent table was on Oct.
 16 and focused on LGBTQ2IA+ History Month.
-Next month’s table will be hosted in the International Building On Nov.
+Next month’s table will be hosted in the International Building on Nov.
 19 from 8:00 a.m. to 11:30 a.m. and will feature topics relating to the Transgender Day of Remembrance.

 After becoming the Manager of Gender and Sexual Diversity on campus, Fischer took stock of the students’ needs.
 During his research, Fischer recognized that a lack of dedicated spaces for queer students meant that many of them were missing out on accessing valuable resources.